Sahil-2/Smart-Brain-Web-App/README.md

 # Smart-Brain-Web-App

-Smart Brain is a web application that uses the Clarifai API to detect all human faces present in any digital picture.
-Using a React.js front-end and Node.js backend with Express.js as well as a PosrtgreSQL database to keep track of how many entries every user has made.
+Smart Brain is a web application that uses the Clarifai API to detect all human faces present in any digital image.

 ![Smart Brain Capture](https://imgur.com/3SGGC2I.jpg)